Hulk (video game): Development and release

 Universal Interactive signed a deal with Marvel Enterprises for the video game rights of the Marvel Comics character Hulk in January 2002.
 Radical Entertainment obtained the contract to develop a Hulk-based game by presenting a playable prototype within 2–3 weeks.
 On June 10, Universal Interactive revealed the development of a video game based on the upcoming Hulk film, with a release coinciding with that of the film in June 2003.
 While the Hulk's appearance would be modeled after the film version, the game would feature its own narrative, in a manner similar to Universal Interactive's previous adaptation of The Scorpion King.

 Mark James served as the game's director, while Radical's Tim Bennison and Universal's Jeff Barnhart served as producers.
 Bennison noted that adapting the Hulk into a video game was challenging due both to expectations from fans of the character's several iterations and the need to balance the gameplay with the Hulk's immense power.
 The development team received an advance look at the film's script, visited the film's set multiple times, and were granted access to Industrial Light & Magic's digital models and concept art of the special effects.
 The original game design was created by Mike Skupa and finalized by Eric Holmes using Touchdown Entertainment's Copperhead Technology engine.
-Chris Cuhady, Martin Bae, and Bryan Gillingham respectively served as the lead programmer, art director, and lead animator.
+Chris Cuhady, Martin Bae, and Bryan Gillingham respectively served as lead programmer, art director, and lead animator.
 The script was written by Jeff Houde, and the voice-acting was directed by Michael Donovan, Terry Klassen, and Phillip Webster.
 Eric Bana reprises his role as Bruce Banner from the film, while the Leader is voiced by Michael Dobson.
 Graig Robertson directed the game's audio, composed and edited the music, and provided the Hulk's vocalizations.
 A cheat code that turns the Hulk into the Grey Hulk if it is entered into a door's security terminal is hidden within the film during the scene preceding Banner's first transformation into the Hulk.
 At peak production time, as many as 65 people at Radical worked on the game.